smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   the context of its template.

 * ``const ASTTemplateArgumentListInfo *TemplateArgumentsAsWritten``:
   Optional pointer to template argument syntax.
-[TODO: When is it not null?]

 * ``SourceLocation PointOfInstantiation``:
   The point at which this function template specialization was first instantiated.
-[TODO: In a chain of instantiations, is this the first or last element of the chain?]

-* Optional trailing object ``MemberSpecializationInfo *``: [TODO]
+* Optional trailing object ``MemberSpecializationInfo *``:
+  When present in an FTSI, this is an explicit specialization that arose via member specialization, and the ``MemberSpecializationInfo`` record has the details of the member specialization.
+See `Diagram: Class template contains function template: Class scope specialization`_ for an example.

 The instantiation ``FunctionDecl``